SP5GW/RF_Tap/README.md

 <img src="./sim/S21SimulationResults.png" width="1000" height="700"/>
 </p>

-As can be seen in case of unterminated RF Path attenuation of RF Tap is equal -34dB and when the RF Path is terminated with 50 ohm load atenuation increases to -40dB.
+As can be seen in case of unterminated RF Path attenuation of RF Tap is equal -34dB and when the RF Path is terminated with 50ohm load attenuation increases to -40dB.

 As can be seen in Measurements section simulation results match perfectly actual measurements.